The Central America Regional Security Initiative: Citizen Security, Human Rights, and the Rule of Law

 - Support the development of strong, capable, and accountable Central American governments;

-- Foster enhanced levels of coordination and cooperation among the nations of the region, other international partners, and donors to combat regional security threats.
+- Foster enhanced levels of coordination and cooperation between the nations of the region, other international partners, and donors to combat regional security threats.